 The brief summary of what happens is as follows:

 - AppleNewsBot requests http://example.com/robots.txt

 - AppleNewsBot then requests https://example.com/robots.txt as instructed, but doesn’t recognize Let’s Encrypt’s root certificate as valid and breaks the connection.
-This is not recognized correctly as a fail condition, and the bot loops back to step 1.
+This isn’t recognized correctly as a fail condition, and the bot loops back to step 1.

 This results in 3–5 requests from the bot every second continuously.
-After a few hours, another AppleNewsBot bot visits the website as your website is not marked as having been updated in a while.
-The second bot joins the first and you now have have 6–10 requests every second.
+After a few hours, another AppleNewsBot bot visits the website as your website isn’t marked as having been updated in a while.
+The second bot joins the first and you now have 6–10 requests every second.
 Every few hours thereafter, another AppleNewsBot will join in with the others.

-This repeats until you have a small swarm of 32 AppleNewsBots (seems to arbitrarily be the maximum number of bots Apple will send at the same time) sending a total of 96–160 requests per second.
-By this time, you’ll have used up all the request serving capacity of a cheap and under-powered server.
+This repeats until you’ve a small swarm of 32 AppleNewsBots (seems to arbitrarily be the maximum number of bots Apple will send at the same time) sending a total of 96–160 requests per second.
+By this time, you’ll have used up all the request serving capacity of a cheap and underpowered server.
 For my poor little server, this exhausted ¾ of the server’s capacity and made it reduce performance when fulfilling requests from other visitors.